J.G. Smith

 May 2024:

-J.G. played the lead in They've Moved On, a 2-shot experimental short written, directed, and photographed by Daniel John Harris.
+J.G. played the lead in They've Moved On, a 2-shot experimental short written, directed, and shot by Daniel John Harris.

 March 22 - May 4: